Intro: A Practical Doctrine for One-to-One Conflict

 Interpersonal conflict is inevitable, but responding under pressure often makes it worse.
 In environments shaped by status, hierarchy, restraint, and indirect dominance, generic conflict advice can miss the real issue: not just what happened, but the broader forces shaping the conflict itself.

-The Masculinity Conflict Framework (MCF) is a practical doctrine for reading and responding to interpersonal conflict only.
+The Masculinity Conflict Framework (MCF) is a practical doctrine for reading and responding to one-to-one interpersonal conflict.
 It is a risk-reduction and decision-support tool for navigating one-to-one tensions.
 It is not a guide for winning arguments, public score-settling, clique warfare, or crowd dynamics.

 I developed MCF through close analysis of conflict in Black queer and other male-coded, status-sensitive environments.
 This origin grounds the framework in lived, relational, and power-aware experience.
 The framework itself, however, is not biologically restricted to men.
 It is most effective where hierarchy, image control, restraint, and indirect dominance shape conflict.